jerry81/tensorflow/README.md

 DCIGN - deep convolutional inverse graphics network - like VAE but CNN and DNN for encoder aand decoders trained with back propagation

+  ### TF beginner tutorial
+  1.  in order to download mnist.npz, had to install python certificaates
+    a.  go to Applications/Python
+    b.  double click install certificates command